MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 Admins can use the following group policies to configure and manage Microsoft Edge sync:

 - [SyncDisabled](./microsoft-edge-policies.md#syncdisabled): Disables data synchronization.
-This policy disables cloud synchronization only and has no impact on the RoamingProfileSupportEnabled policy.
+This policy disables cloud synchronization only and has no affect on the RoamingProfileSupportEnabled policy.
 - [SavingBrowserHistoryDisabled](./microsoft-edge-policies.md#savingbrowserhistorydisabled): Disables saving browsing history and sync and open tabs sync.
 - [AllowDeletingBrowserHistory](./microsoft-edge-policies.md#allowdeletingbrowserhistory): When this policy is set to disabled, history sync will also be disabled.
 - [SyncTypesListDisabled](./microsoft-edge-policies.md#synctypeslistdisabled): Configure the list of data types that are excluded from synchronization.
-Use this to limit the type of data uploaded to the Microsoft Edge synchronization service.
+Use this policy to limit the type of data uploaded to the Microsoft Edge synchronization service.
 - [RoamingProfileSupportEnabled](./microsoft-edge-policies.md#roamingprofilesupportenabled): Allow Active Directory (AD) profiles to use on-premises storage.
 The settings stored in Microsoft Edge profiles (favorites and preferences) are also saved to a file stored in the Roaming user profile folder (or the location specified by the administrator.)
 For more information, see [On-premises sync for Active Directory (AD) users](./microsoft-edge-on-premises-sync.md).
 - [ForceSync](/deployedge/microsoft-edge-policies#forcesync): Force synchronization of browser data and don't show the sync consent prompt.
 Users can't disable this policy.